 A lie is a false statement deliberately presented as the truth.
 Some manipulators will say anything to get what they want.

 They will do it frequently and improve over time until it comes naturally.
-They also use lies of omission which means instead of making deceptive statements, they simply withhold the truth.
+They also use lies of omission which means instead of making deceptive statements, they withhold the truth.

 The goal of omission is to isolate the victim behind a wall of secrecy in order to exploit the fact that they are unaware of some important knowledge to him or her.